by46/superset/CONTRIBUTING.md

 #### Feature flags

-Superset supports a server-wide feature flag system, which eases the incremental development of features.
+Superset supports a server-wide feature fl ag system, which eases the incremental development of features.
 To add a new feature flag, simply modify `superset_config.py` with something like the following:

 ```python
 FEATURE_FLAGS = {